Meet Dr. Nemetz

 Dr. Nemetz received a Bachelor of Science degree in Zoology from UC Davis in 1980, then completed a Master of Science program in veterinary anatomy in 1981.
 Dr. Nemetz worked in the veterinary field for two years before entering Purdue University Veterinary School in Indiana and graduated in 1987.

 Dr. Nemetz' family has lived in Southern California since 1938 when his paternal grandparents moved to Beverly Hills from Vancouver, Canada.
 He was raised in Santa Ana and has lived there most of his life.
 Dr. Nemetz moved to Irvine in 2009 to be closer to his remaining maternal family.
-He practiced veterinary medicine in Santa Ana for 20 years until he moved to his new facility in Orange.
-In 2020, as COVID began, he moved up to the city of Orange to be closer to his practice.
+He practiced veterinary medicine in Santa Ana for 20 years until he moved to the new facility in Orange.
+In 2020, as COVID began, he moved to the city of Orange to be closer to his practice.
 He has been exposed to exotic birds since the age of four and got his first pet bird at the age of six.

 There was very limited medical information to help the avian patient in the seventies, but over the years Dr. Nemetz became interested in veterinary medicine and specifically the medical conditions of birds.
 When Dr. Nemetz entered Purdue University Veterinary School, he took advantage of the knowledge certain clinicians had in treating exotic birds.
 In 1986 he became the recipient of the FIRST scholarship awarded by the Association of Avian Veterinarians (AAV) .

-(revised 06/2022)
+(revised 01/2024)